Seattle seeks federal help for West Seattle bridge costs

 SEATTLE — As Seattle city officials investigate options for repairing or replacing the West Seattle Bridge, Washington’s congressional delegation is exploring ways the federal government might help pay for the project.

-U.S. Rep. Pramila Jayapal, whose district includes West Seattle, is looking at two existing federal grant programs for transportation projects, said a spokesperson for her office.
+U.S. Rep. Pramila Jayapal, whose district includes West Seattle, is looking at two existing federal grant programs for transportation projects, a spokesperson for her office said.

 One program, called BUILD, offers grants up to $25 million and focuses on smaller projects, half of them in rural areas.
-INFRA, a program primarily for large, ready-to-build projects, provides grants of $100 million or more.
+Another program called Infrastructure for Rebuilding America (INFRA), which is primarily for large ready-to-build projects, provides grants of $100 million or more.

 Jayapal has spoken with the Chair of the House Transportation and Infrastructure Committee about bridge funding, a spokesperson for her office said.